 - Put your pet in an interior room away from windows.
 This will dampen the sound of the fireworks.

 - Make sure your pet is wearing a collar and identification tags.
-If it runs off during a fireworks display, it will be easier to find.
+If it gets scared and runs off during a fireworks display, it will be easier to find with identification tags.

 - Never shoot any kind of firework, including sparklers, near pets.